 We have seen that a typical website uses both dynamic and static content.
-Cloudflare can save you on both CPU and the bandwidth juice of your web hosting by using its own servers for content.
+Cloudflare can save you on both CPU and the bandwidth juice of your web hosting by using its servers for content.
 Cloudflare on WordPress can reduce the latency of the end-user and enhance the overall user experience.

 At times we need to integrate third-party tools and APIs for specific functionality.
-These resources are not in our control, and if not configured properly, can cause lags.
+These resources are not in our control and, if not configured properly, can cause lags.

 Cloudflare is designed to deliver a fast web experience and optimize the order of page resources.

 Large or non-optimized images can cause performance issues.
 The Cloudflare Image Optimization algorithm optimizes the web page automatically by minimizing the number of network connections and making image delivery seamless.
-This prevents third-party resources from slowing down the web page.
+Cloudflare prevents third-party resources from slowing down the web page.

 Accelerated Mobile Pages